 Having compassionate doctors in place that will listen to you is key.
-Besides a pediatrician you may need a neurologist, a gastroenterologist, and an orthopedist.
+In addition to a pediatrician you may need a neurologist, a gastroenterologist, and an orthopedist.
 It’s important to note that not every child will have every symptom, so the team of doctors required may vary.

 Since most primary care doctors have limited experience with Rett syndrome, a consensus on guidelines about how to care for individuals with Rett syndrome was published in 2020.
 We hope this publication will be helpful to you, and we encourage you to share it with your child’s doctors.

 There are no treatments yet specific to Rett syndrome.
 The medications used to treat seizures, anxiety, reflux, constipation, sleep problems, movement issues, and more are often used in Rett as well.
 Surgeries to insert feeding tubes or correct scoliosis or other orthopedic problems are not unusual.